+We were not required to monitor for Synthetic Organic Contaminants (SOCs) in the year 2016.
 Synthetic Organic Contaminants (SOCs) generally represent pesticides, herbicides and polychlorinated biphenols (PCBs).
 There are a total of thirty-two (32) regulated chemicals and thirteen (13) unregulated chemicals included in the monitoring of Synthetic Organic Chemicals.
 In 2015, Wellesley monitored for SOCs during the first and third annual quarters.
 None of the SOCs were detected during these two monitoring rounds.
-Due to Wellesley's long term compliance with the Safe Drinking Water Act's Synthetic Organic Contaminants requirements, we were not required to monitor every year.
+Due to Wellesley's long term compliance with the Safe Drinking Water Act's Synthetic Organic Contaminants requirements, we are not required to monitor every year.

-Nitrate / Sulfate SDWA Monitoring: Violations
+Nitrite / Nitrate / Sulfate SDWA Monitoring: No Violations

-The nitrogen-series compounds of nitrite was monitored in 2014 and nitrate in 2014 and 2016.
-A monitoring violation occurred because nitrate was not monitored in 2015.
-Sulfate was monitored in 2015.
-All were done under the SDWA and detections were as follows::
+The nitrogen-series compounds of nitrite was monitored in 2014 and nitrate in 2016.
+Sulfate was monitored in 2016.
+All were done under the SDWA and detections were as follows:

 Contaminants (units) Highest Level Detected Range of Detection Highest Level Allowed (MCL) Ideal Goal (MCLG)

 Nitrite (ppm) ND ND 1.0 1.0

 Nitrate (ppm) 1.1 0.4-to-1.1 10.0 10.0

-Sulfate (ppm) 15.9 12.6-to-15.9 NRS NRS
+Sulfate (ppm) 15.4 12.2-to-15.4 NRS NRS